LeqiXu/EEPRS/README.md

 Calculated GWAS using UK Biobank training data (N = 207,734) is available in [We will publicly release our data upon publication].

 ### Step 3: Derive EHR embedding-based PRS
 This step computes PRS using EHR embedding-based GWAS summary statistics generated from Step 2.
 We recommend using PRS methods that require only GWAS summary statistics and LD reference panels for convenience.
-Detailed implementations of these component methods are available in their respective repositories:
+Detailed implementations of these methods are available in their respective repositories:

 * [PRS-CS-auto](https://github.com/getian107/PRScs).
 * [SDPR](https://github.com/eldronzhou/SDPR).